AetherModel/Aether/doc/internals/grid.md

 left-right direction and the up-down direction.
 For a cubesphere grid, the number of processors that can be used to specify the grid are then: 6, 24 (6
 \* 4), 96 (6 \* 4^2), 384 (6 \* 4^3), etc.

+#### Dipole

+The dipole grid requires >4 root nodes to ensure the coordinates are mutually orthogonal.
+The available shapes are `dipole4` and `dipole6`, for compatibility with the neutral grid being a sphere or cubesphere.
+In both cases, each root node covers the entire longitude range and given a portion of the latitude range.
+So in the case of `dipole4`, the four nodes each cover 1/4 of the available latitudes and all of the longitudes.
+The available latitudes are scaled to the latitude limits specified in the input file, so the divisions will not be at $\pm45^\circ$ and
+$0^\circ$ latitude, rather will be offset to evenly divide the entire range across the blocks.
+Dividing the root nodes works identically to the spherical grid, for example `dipole4` can be used with 16 MPI tasks and each root node is divided into four blocks, forming a 2x2 grid.

 #### Specifying Root Nodes